Silas-Asamoah/robot-hand-follow/README.md

 Dynamixel motors control of Robot Hands

 # Dependencies
-The Robotic movement is dependent on numpy and pypot
+The Robotic movement is dependent on numpy and pypot.
+Simulator used is [VREP](http://www.coppeliarobotics.com/downloads.html)

 # Installation
 ```pip install pypot``` and for the Torso of the robot ```pip install pypot-torso```